fabian-z/gopherlab/README.md

 :print                  Show current source (currently prints to the terminal where the notebook server is running) :write [<filename>]     Write out current source to file :help                   List commands
-:containerize           Build a Docker image that executes the compiled Go code (must have Docker installed)
 ```

 Output support for these command is currently under construction, e.g. `:print` already works.